realnews-gateway/emergency-publishing-system/emergency-channel/ingest/README.md

 The Ingest module operates at the lowest trust level:

-- All incoming content is considered untrusted
+- All incoming content is untrusted
 - No assumptions are made about source reliability
 - Validation and normalization occur before any internal processing
 - Sensitive metadata is stripped or minimized
+- No identity, transport, or behavioral metadata is retained

 This ensures that malicious or malformed content cannot compromise the system.

 ---